-Journalists’ Roundtable: Prison healthcare programs and more
+Journalists’ Roundtable: Prison health care programs and more

 More from this show

 It’s Friday, which means it is time for another edition of Journalists’ Roundtable, where we discuss Arizona politics.
-This week, “Arizona Horizon” host Ted Simons was joined by Jamar Young of Arizona Capitol Times, Jeremy Duda of Axios Phoenix, and Jim Small of Arizona Mirror.
+This week, “Arizona Horizon” host Ted Simons was joined by Jamar Young of Arizona Capitol Times, Jeremy Duda of Axios Phoenix and Jim Small of Arizona Mirror.

 This week’s topics included:

-• Health operations in AZ prisons
+• Health care operations in Arizona prisons

 • Heap vs. Board of Supervisors